tchajed/coq-project-template/README.md

 # Example Coq project setup

-Run `coup init` in this repo to set up a new project.
-The script does not set up Travis CI, but a [working Travis configuration](travis.yml) is included in this repo, adapted slightly from the [coq-community/docker-coq CI setup](https://github.com/coq-community/docker-coq/wiki/CI-setup).
+Run `aviary init` from this repo to set up a new project.

 ## Adding a dependency